liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. It's kind of like you won't really know it until you use the words you already know
 1. so what you need to do is to have a plan that you can remain consistent with
 1. because what's happening is you are learning a lot of words currently from this video
-1. I usually use a lot of new expressions and idioms from nature conversation
 1. watch an english program
 1. how come I can understand you perfectly
 1. her style of dress was never conservative
 1. a rational man will not be too sure that he's right
 1. before diving into technical details of the implementation of CPU caches some readers might find it useful to first see in some more details how caches fit into the big picture of a modern computer system
 1. the operating system provides a unified interface to hardware regardless of their differences
-1. don’t criticize people overly direct, but in a sutle way
 1. hugging is not so common here
 1. most people would consider that rather impolite
 1. it's considered quite rude here for pointing at people